-There is a part that seemed to be bad appearance when there was a little gap when fitting the whole landing gear to the aircraft’s body, I fixed it with putty and bridged the gap.
+There is a part that seemed to be a bad appearance when there was a little gap when fitting the whole landing gear to the aircraft’s body, I fixed it with putty and bridged the gap.
 The bottom of the aircraft is also well-molded.
 I am thankful that the number of parts is small.

-I like such kits with small but dense.
-Although it is small, it is a 1/48 scale so it is about 25 cm at both wingtips.
+I like such kits with small but dense ones.
+Although it is small, it is on a 1/48 scale so it is about 25 cm at both wingtips.
 By the way, in the airplane model, I have hardly made 1/72.
 I have only three 1/72 not assembled kits, Tomcat, and 2 biplanes.
 If I extend the range of the scale, maybe I’m wary of the stock limit will be gone.
 On that point, AFV is simple for me because of no considering other scales as much as 1/35 fundamentalist.
 In AFV Modeler 1/35 lovers will be a majority.
 I think there is also a modeler to make 1/48 1/72 1/144.

 There is no flashy missile weapon as it is an early WWII fighter plane.
 A 58-gallon tank is attached to the left and right.
 The cruising distance exceeds 2,000 km, I think it was able to fight steadily at sea, although it was not as close to Zero.

 The antenna wire is a nylon thread of fishing line, standard diameter 0.053mm.
-It is painted with black after fixed with instantaneous adhesive.
+It is painted black after being fixed with instantaneous adhesive.
 When I build battleship models, I use metal thread and nylon thread according to mood.

 By the way, how many kits are sent to us about the Fukimi’s lucky bag special 10000 yen (around US$80) which I ordered last week?
 I build hard the large box kits and leave a place but will not catch up as usual.